straw-hat-team/adr/templates/radar-item.md

 history:
   - edition: <!-- the current edition, see .vitepress/radar.ts -->
     ring: <!-- adopt|trial|assess|hold -->
-adr: <!-- optional, the id of the ADR that backs this placement -->
+# adr: the id of the ADR that backs this placement, when there is one
-tags: [<!-- separated by comma, and lowercase -->]
+# tags: [lowercase, comma-separated]
 ---

 # <!-- display name -->